Blog Post

 The Startup Lifecycle, developed by Gregory Shepard after 12 company exits across BioTech, TransitTech, AdTech, and MarTech, and three decades of research, defines seven distinct phases that every startup passes through.1 Each phase has specific objectives, milestones, and failure modes.

-Skipping phases does not save time.
+Skipping phases doesn't save time.
 It creates debt that compounds later.
 Every shortcut in the early stages becomes a full rebuild later.
 A company that rushes to market without validating product-market fit ends up starting over.
 A company that scales operations before standardizing processes burns cash faster than it grows.

 The framework is the foundation of The Startup Lifecycle, published by BenBella Books in 2024 with Penguin Random House distribution, and the Startup Science platform.2